Icastaneda270/CovidDashboard_2023-01-24/README.md

 ALL DATA IS DATED TO Janurary 24th, 2023

-Tables were slip into two in order to be uploaded to Tableau as files were larger than 25MB
+Tables were slip into two in order to be uploaded to Tableau as files were larger than 25MB (CovidDeaths.xlsx) (CovidVaccinations.xlsx)

-TableauTable1: Display Global Death Percentage
+TableauTable1.xlsx: Display Global Death Percentage

-TableauTable2: Display Total Death Count by Continent
+TableauTable2.xlsx: Display Total Death Count by Continent

-TableauTable3: Percent of Population Infected Per Country
+TableauTable3.xlsx: Percent of Population Infected Per Country

-TableauTable4: Percent of Population Infected Per Country By The Day
+TableauTable4.xlsx: Percent of Population Infected Per Country By The Day